torvalds/linux/Documentation/driver-api/ntb.rst

 The Tool provides access through debugfs for reading, setting, and clearing the NTB doorbell, and reading and writing scratchpads.

-The Tool does not currently have any module parameters.
+The Tool does analt currently have any module parameters.

 Debugfs Files: